huncholane/syncmap.nvim/README.md

 - Fully typed config for autocompletion and inline docs
 - Automatically expands paths in the config

+## Warning

+- Updates made in the dst will be overwritten by the updates made in src

 ## Requirements

 - Linux (uses `inotifywait`)